 Acrylic WiFi is another good option for diagnosing issues with your wireless network as well as getting a good overview and insight into access points, wifi channels, signal strength and connected devices.

-With a feature list that is ever growing Acrylic has a extensive list of tools that can be used for diagnosing slow wireless signals and connections as well as test speeds for uploads/downloads on your network.
+With a feature list that is ever-growing Acrylic has an extensive list of tools that can be used for diagnosing slow wireless signals and connections as well as test speeds for uploads/downloads on your network.
 Some features that come with Acrylic include:

 - Inventory all connected Devices per Access point

 - Extract information on Max transfer speeds per Access Point and Client

 - Device Information of Clients connected to AP